SWOT Analysis For Restaurant: Ultimate Guide + AI Prompts for 2025

 The opportunities part is where you think about all the external factors that can increase your sales revenue.

-Maybe it’s high time you introduced a separate menu for patrons who’ve adopted a vegetarian lifestyle or participate in a culinary event to reach new audiences.
+Maybe it’s high time you introduced a separate menu for patrons who’ve adopted a vegetarian lifestyle or participated in a culinary event to reach new audiences.

 Another thing you can do is think of ways to expand or grow your existing presence.
 This could be something as simple as being active on Instagram or offering a deal or two during happy hours.
 These could be some opportunities you can capitalize on early to increase foot traffic to your restaurant.